dentarg/auth0-blog/_posts/2018-01-30-whats-new-in-bootstrap4.markdown

 ## Conclusion

 **Bootstrap 4** came loaded with new features and significant improvements.
 It is better, more customizable and slick.
 I am proud of what the Bootstrap team and the community achieved with this release.

+{% include tweet_quote.html quote_text="Bootstrap 4 is a major rewrite of the entire project." %}

 Have you switched to Bootstrap v4.0 yet?
 What are your thoughts?
 Let me know in the comments section! 😊